sakwasilas/PYTHON_COURSE/README.md

 - one can achieve more by writing few codes of lines
 - its interpreted ,its doesnot require interpreter
-- its support procedural language,functional and object oriented programming language
+- its support procedural language,functional and object oriented programming language python has two version python2 and python3 ,python3 is the recomended version because of updates
+### to check if python exists and version of python
+python --version